ADHD in Adults (cont.)

 ADHD in Adults Signs and Symptoms

 ADHD is characterized by a long-term history of inattention, impulsiveness, and variable amounts of hyperactivity.
 Remember that all of these symptoms are normal human characteristics, so ADHD is not diagnosed solely based on the presence of these normal human behaviors.
-ADHD is determined by the degree of these behaviors.
+ADHD is determined by the degree of these behaviors and their interference with important areas of life.
 People with ADHD have these normal human characteristics to an excessive degree, with a poor ability to easily control them.

 The Evolution of ADHD Characteristics From Childhood to Adulthood

 ||Cannot sit still